 Keeping a tidy desk space can help boost creativity and minimize stress.
 Getting up to file backlogged paperwork or dust your bookshelf is a good way to rest your eyes and get your blood moving if you’ve been sitting for long periods of time.

 Make sure your nonprofit stays up-to-date with fundraising news, trends, and reports by browsing industry news sites.
 The NonProfit Times, Nonprofit Quarterly, and NTEN are great places to start.
-You can also check out Alltop or search nonprofit keywords on Topsy.
+You can also check out Alltop or search nonprofit keywords.
 There are hundreds of great sites out there!

 9. Play 2048